maxcruickshanks/Paint/README.md

 # Paint++
+## Description
 This project was intended to create a more optimal explanation tool (compared to MS Paint) with an unlimited landscape to paint and type on!

+## Copyright
+This program has no attached copyright; you are able to modify, distribute, and re-distribute as you like.